 Fees

 Concessions are available to people who are in full-time education; in receipt of Job Seekers Allowance; in receipt of Income-Based Benefit (such as Income Support, Housing or Council Tax Benefit, Working Tax Credit, Pension Credit).
 For concessionary rates please call the box office on 020 7485 2206.
 The box office is open between 9.30 and 17.00 Monday to Friday.
-Evidence of concession will need to be provided before the start of term by emailing This email address is being protected from spambots.
-You need JavaScript enabled to view it. with a copy of your supporting documentation.
+Evidence of concession will need to be provided before the start of term by emailing [email protected] with a copy of your supporting documentation.

 Terms and Conditions